Blog

 Customer support tickets contain zero-volume queries at scale.
 Someone emails asking "how do I export data from X to Y using Z format?"
 That's a real question a real person asked.
 It has zero search volume in Semrush.
 Write a post answering it, and you own that query when others search for it.

 Original research from surveys, experiments, or data analysis you run internally creates citable stats nobody else has.
 "We analyzed 10,000 customer sites and found X" is a sentence no competitor can write unless they run the same analysis.
-That becomes link bait and builds authority.
+That becomes link bait and builds authority, especially when paired with a system that earns backlinks without manual outreach.

 Internal documentation about how your product works, how your process runs, or how your team solved specific problems contains information your competitors don't have access to.
 Turn it into public-facing content, and you're publishing insights that can't be generated by prompting an LLM.